jamesw1892/cs263-lab2/README.md

 # Lab 2 of CS263: Cyber Security

 My code for lab 2, completing the code for a simple web server.
-It allows users to register an account, login and logout using a database.
-The users passwords are hashed using pbkdf2 with a salt and global iteration and key size configuration.
+It allows users to register, login and logout using a database.
+The users' passwords are hashed using pbkdf2 with a salt unique to the user and a global configuration defining the number of iterations and key size.

-## Ex4
+# Ex4

 Implemented `LoginController.register` which: